build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ![nslookup test](/images/lab1-33.png "Perform an nslookup test")

-- Navigate to `CloudWatch` on AWS Console.
-Click on `Log groups` and then click on the log group created for query logging in this tutorial.
+- Navigate to CloudWatch dashboard on the AWS Console.
+Click on Logs, then `Log groups` and then click on the log group created for query logging in this tutorial.

 ![CloudWatch results](/images/lab1-34.png "View the CloudWatch results")